Blog

 % Pass State section

-Pending Cases: The Commission entered into consent agreements to suspend 6 licenses, closed its case without action against 1 licensee, accepted the permanent voluntary surrender of 2 licenses, left 2 cases pending, voted to extend deadlines to a later date in 2 cases, reprimanded 2 licensees, revoked 2 licenses, and ordered hearings in cases involving 9 licensees.
+Pending Cases: The Commission entered into consent agreements to suspend 5 licenses, closed cases without action against 2 licensees, permanently revoked 1 license, accepted the voluntary surrender of 3 licenses, denied the motion for extension of time in a case involving 1 licensee, and ordered hearings in cases involving 21 licensees.

 License Applications Involving Character Issues: License applicants who have character issues such as prior criminal convictions or disciplinary action by another licensing board are separately considered by the Commission.
 Decisions are made based upon criminal background checks, information supplied by the applicant, and in-person interviews.